composewell/streamly/design/module-organization.md

 * Some constraints e.g. "MonadAsync" are unnecessarily imposed on all APIs even though they are needed by only concurrent types.
 * type errors could be harder to resolve when using polymorphic types
-* combinators like `asyncly` can make all the combinators concurrent in one go which is usually problematic.
+* combinators like `fromAsync` can make all the combinators concurrent in one go which is usually problematic.
 If we use monorphic combinators it encourages to pick the required concurrent combinators one at a time which is usually better for performance.